Challenge 6 – bloke2

 With a pcap file, understanding what we need to do is to analyze the traffic.
 I debugged with FakeNet until I receive connection to trace to the socket working parts, and so on.

-, which carries out the main functions, and the necessary information for solving the challenge.
-But first, let’s take a look at the sub_7FF67A187BC0
+Function at address 0x7FF681FB7EA0, which carries out the main functions, and the necessary information for solving the challenge.
+But first, let’s take a look at the sub_7FF67A187BC0, which i find by Xref one of the resolved strings:

-- Create Curve:
+• Create Curve:

-- Create Curve point G:
+• Create Curve point G:

-- Generate a random number using PRNG (let’s call it N).
+• Generate a random number using PRNG (let’s call it N).

 From G and N, we can derive the public key.
 However, we currently don’t have N. Based on this writeup, i was able to retrieve N using the following Python script: